NII-Kobayashi/Linear_Regression_Degree/README.md

-# Prediction of Twitter re-tweet dynamic using Linear Regression Model
+# Prediction of Twitter re-tweet dynamic using Linear Regression with degree

 This code predicts the number of retweets in a future period used in *Kobayashi and Lambiotte, ICWSM, pp. 191-200, 2016*.
-The algorithm is a modification of Lineaer Regression method proposed in *Zhao et al., KDD, pp. 1513-1522, 2015*.
+The algorithm is a modification of Lineaer Regression with degree used in *Zhao et al., KDD, pp. 1513-1522, 2015*.

 ## Requirements